TheSociologist/thesociologist.github.io/about.markdown

 permalink: /about/
 ---

 I'm a dual degree computer science and mathematics student at UMass Amherst.
 Or at least I was at some point.
-When I look at other people's pages for inspiration, these about sections always seem horrifically outdated.
-Just look at [Sergey Brin's](http://infolab.stanford.edu/~sergey/resume.html) ;).
+When I look at other people's pages, these about sections always seem horrifically outdated.
+Just look at [Sergey Brin's](http://infolab.stanford.edu/~sergey/resume.html).

 I'm primarily interested in applying technology to healthcare and social change.